-To provide for the establishment and attainment of the goals of primary education as stated in the National Policy on Education (2004) section 4 sub-sections 18, teacher's measuring tools/techniques are expected to be complete and comprehensive covering the three (3) areas of domains i.e affective, cognitive and psychomotor.
-In the classroom, assessment refers to all the process and products which are used to describe the nature and extent of pupils' learning.
+In the classroom, assessment refers to all the process products which are used to describe the nature and extent of pupils' learning.
 This also takes cognizance of the degree of correspondence of such learning with the objectives of instruction.
 A number of instrument, tools, and techniques are often used to get measurement data from various sources.
-These include tests, aptitude test, inventories, questionnaires, observation schedules etc. All these sources give data which are organized to show evidence of change and direction of that change (affective, cognitive or psychomotor).
+These include tests, aptitude test, inventories, questionnaires, and observation schedules e.t.c.
+All these sources give data which are organized to show evidence of change and direction of that change (affective, cognitive or psychomotor).

 A test is thus one of the assessment instruments at primary school.
 It is used in getting quantitative data.
 The measurement often includes recommendations for constructive action.
-It calls for evidence of effectiveness, suitability or goodness of the programme.

-According to Oguniyi (1984), educational measurement/evaluation is carried out from time to time for the following purpose:
+It calls for evidence of effectiveness, suitability or goodness of the programme According to Oguniyi (1984), educational measurement/evaluation is carried out from time to time for the following purpose:

-- 1. To determine the relative effectiveness of the programme in terms of pupils'/students' behavioral output. - 2.
-To make available decisions about educational planning. - 3.
-To ascertain the worth of time, energy and resources invested in a programme. - 4.
-To identify pupils' growth or lack of growth in acquiring desirable knowledge, skills, attitudes and social values. - 5.
-To help teachers determine the effectiveness of their teaching techniques and learning materials. - 6.
-To provide educational administrators with adequate information about teachers' effectiveness and school need. - 7.
-To acquaint parents or guardians with their children's performance. - 8.
-To identify problems that might hinder or prevent the achievement of set goals. - 9.
+- i.
+To determine the relative effectiveness of the programme in terms of pupils'/students' behavioral output. - ii.
+To make available decisions about educational planning. - iii.
+To ascertain the worth of time, energy and resources invested in a programme. - iv.
+To identify pupils' growth or lack of growth in acquiring desirable knowledge, skills, attitudes and social values. - v.
+To help teachers determine the effectiveness of their teaching techniques and learning materials. - vi.
+To provide educational administrators with adequate information about teachers' effectiveness and school need. - vii.
+To acquaint parents or guardians with their children's performance. - viii.
+To identify problems that might hinder or prevent the achievement of set goals. - ix.
 To predict the general trend in the development of the teaching-learning process.